 All the things you've heard about BBE are true.
 Our Jaguar Pride initiative (check out the link to this) is maturing into a mindset and character that shapes our school culture in every way.
 We have a very personable, dedicated and innovative staff.
 Our students are incredibly kind and respectful at home, in their community and in competition.
 Our communities form a network of great support for our students and district.
 You can literally feel this human presence when you step foot into our district.
 You will see visible passion, bold commitment and excellence.

 For everyone returning to school this Fall, congratulations and welcome back!
 Collectively, you have created all of the things I am speaking about.
 You have created the bonds with each other and to the district that people on our outskirts envy.
 You have built the foundation that we hope to improve by small increments every day.
 You have postured our district to get even better on a continual basis.
 Thank you for your efforts!

 If you are considering enrollment at BBE, I think you'd make a fine choice.
-When making this decision as a family this summer, we chose to bring our children to BBE, as well.
 The education is very solid; the buildings and finances are kept in great shape by our staff and School Board.
 Our community participates in our education and our students participate in our community.

-If you have any questions regarding BBE and its’ programs or potential enrollment, always feel free to step up and talk to me in public or contact me directly, preferably via email.
-I look forward to the 2018-19 school year.
+If you have any questions regarding BBE school district, our programs or potential enrollment, always feel free to step up and talk to me in public or contact me directly, preferably via email.
+I look forward to the 2020-21 school year.
 All in all, our staff is going to have an attitude of, “Every student.
 Every day.
 Any way.”
 This is our guarantee!

 Patrick Walsh, Superintendent